koinov/ton-staking/README.md

 ## Solution

-Built on 100% mutual mistrust principle, staking pool allows grams holder, who want to take a part in validation process by providing Grams, to be a part of liquidity pool operated by a pool owner, who doesn't actually have access to Grams, except the predefined incentive fee, paid periodically depending on performance.
+Staking pool is built on mutual mistrust principle that protects subscribers from fraudulent operator and hackers attack, and guarantees their funds are operated properly.
+Pool owner doesn't actually have access to Grams, except the predefined incentive fee, paid periodically depending on performance.
-Pool operates multiple nodes to achieve best results, distributing stakes among running nodes.
+Pool can operate multiple nodes to achieve best results from being validator in TON network.

 ## Benefits